 Cashfloat, a short term lending company who provides quick loans from a direct lender, present a guide explaining various areas in which you can save when planning a holiday, leaving you free to enjoy cheaper holidays in style.

 Holidays are a great way to recharge your batteries after a stressful working period.
 However, with money pressures, it has become difficult for some families to justify taking a break.
-Whilst some people can afford to put the full cost on a credit card and worry about paying for it later, the best option for cash strapped families is to look for a good deal that won’t break the bank or put them in debt.
-By looking carefully at the different options available for cheap holidays, you can get a break you can afford that will deliver relaxation and fun.
-The most beneficial option would leave you without the worry of spending too much of your savings or falling into debt due to payday loans.
+Some people can afford to put the full cost on a credit card and worry about paying for it later.
+Therefore, the best option for cash strapped families is to look for a good deal that won’t break the bank or put them in debt.
+Look carefully at the different options available for cheap holidays.
+In this way you will be able to you get a break you can afford that will deliver relaxation and fun.
+The most beneficial option would leave you without the worry of spending too much of your savings or falling into debt due to payday loans UK for bad credit.

-There are many different elements to finding cheaper holidsys and saving money, including factors like cheap flights, budget hotels, low cost apartments, all-inclusive resorts, and sharing a villa.
+There are many different elements to finding cheaper holidsys and saving money.
+This includes factors like cheap flights, budget hotels, low cost apartments, all-inclusive resorts, and sharing a villa.
 Before you decide on a holiday choice, you should also take into account a few other factors.
 These include the cheapest time of year to go away and considering less popular resorts where you can have a great time at lower prices, giving great yet cheaper holidays.

 In the past, package holidays were always considered the best choice for cheaper holidays for families.
 This is because you get many benefits included in the final price.
-A package holiday will include flights, transfers to and from the airport, hotel or apartment accommodation and often food and entertainment.
-However, the agents are also looking to sell day trips and tours, which can prove to be very expensive when compared to arranging the trips through a local agent.
-So, if you do go ahead and book a package holiday, beware of the hard sell for extras like island tours, car hire and boat trips.
-Booking early may also prove to be cost effective, but if you can take your holiday without needing too much notice, you can also get cheaper holidays for a last minute booking.
+A package holiday will include flights, transfers to and from the airport.
+They also include hotel or apartment accommodation and often food and entertainment.
+However, the agents are also looking to sell day trips and tours.
+This can prove to be very expensive when compared to arranging the trips through a local agent.
+So, if you do go ahead and book a package holiday, beware of the hard sell for extras.
+For example, island tours, car hire and boat trips.
+Booking early may also prove to be cost effective.
+But, if you can take your holiday without needing too much notice, you can also get cheaper holidays for a last minute booking.

 Preparation is the key to successful, yet cheaper holidays.
 It is important to stick to your budget, so avoid looking at resorts or hotels that are completely out of your price range.
 Make a list of those elements of a holiday that are essential to you and your family.
 This could be a beach resort, hotel with pool or a holiday with lots of activities.
 Bear in mind that some resorts are more suitable for children than others are.
 Once you have made a list of what you want you can draw up a short list of suitable locations.
 If you are looking at popular destinations you may find that going out of the peak holiday period will allow you more freedom and flexibility and more importantly, extra cash to spend.

-Saving money on the flight itself can be achieved by taking your own food and drinks, as prices on-board are often very high.
+You can save money on the flight by taking your own food and drinks, as prices on-board are often very high.
 As you cannot take drinks through security, you may have to pay for a couple of bottles of water – but this cannot be avoided.
 Booking flights that cannot be changed may also reduce the cost, making for cheaper holidays, but unless you have travel insurance, it could be a false saving if something happens to make it impossible to travel on that particular flight.

-Whilst booking a stay at a large hotel may be your ideal, you can get really good deals from smaller budget hotels.
+Whilst booking a stay at a large hotel may be your ideal, you can get really good deals when booking hotel rooms in smaller budget hotels.
 The big travel companies often make block bookings at the very popular hotels, leaving the smaller ones looking for business, which means that they have to be more competitive and offer better deals for cheaper holidays.
 If you have children, you could consider the all-inclusive hotel option.
 This means that you know exactly how much your holiday will cost, but it also means being restricted to eating and drinking in one place for the entire holiday.

 Some hotels at less popular resorts can offer great deals.
 Food and drinks in many of the European countries, such as Greece and Spain, are cheaper, so you do not always have to go for the all-inclusive option.
 When searching for cheaper holidays, remember to use hotel comparison sites like www.trivago.com.